 The city may City staff shall follow the provisions of state law with regard to the sale, sell, lease, exchange, donate or otherwise dispose of trade or other disposal of surplus or obsolete city personal property in the best interest of the city.
-The city may also elect to donate any surplus or obsolete city personal property to a governmental, non-profit or charitable organization, without public notice, as determined by the City Manager or his or her designee.
+The city may also elect to donate any surplus or obsolete city personal property to a governmental, non profit or charitable organization, without public notice, as determined by the City Manager or his or her designee.
 The disposal of surplus or obsolete personal property shall be done in as competitive a manner as the procurement agent or authorized designee determines to be practicable including, but not limited to, through competitive sealed bids, public auction, online sales, established markets or posted prices.
-Procedures shall be prescribed prohibiting the conversion of surplus and obsolete city personal property and the personal property is disposed of in a commercially reasonable manner.
+Procedures shall be prescribed prohibiting the conversion of surplus and obsolete city personal property for personal use by city employees unless the city receives fair market value for such personal property and the personal property is disposed of in a commercially reasonable manner.
 This code does not apply to unclaimed property regulated under A.R.S. §§ 12-940 through 12-945, as amended.